Muck Diving

 Muck diving at its best

-World class muck diving in Manado, North Sulawesi in Indonesia
+World class muck diving in Manado with Lumbalumba Resort

-Many years ago Manado Bay was always overlooked and scuba divers only wanted to dive Bunaken Island.
-But with the popularity of muck diving in the Lembeh Strait, divers started to explore the shores of Manado Bay with it’s sloping reefs and sandy bottoms.
+Many years ago Muck diving in this area was always overlooked and scuba divers only wanted to dive Bunaken Island.
+But with the popularity of muck diving in the Lembeh Strait, divers started to explore the shores of Manado with it’s sloping reefs and sandy bottoms.
 What they found were top notch muck diving sites but also stellar coral reefs and even a coral wall that can compete with the coral and fish diversity of Raja Ampat.

-Manado Bay starts north west of the city of Manado and goes all the way down south, past by Lumbalumba Resort, to the reef edge of a little fishermen village called Poopoh.
-That most southern section is also part of Bunaken National Park and it even continues beyond the most south west corner of Manado Bay, further south.
+For us the muck dive sites starts south of the city of Manado and goes all the way down, past by Lumbalumba Resort, to the reef edge of a little fishermen village called Poopoh.
+That most southern section is also part of Bunaken National Park and it even continues beyond the most south west corner of Poopoh, further south.

 Poopoh 1 & 2